High diving: Health implications

 Some research suggests that the impact associated with high diving could have negative effects on the joints and muscles of athletes.
 To avoid injury to their arms upon impact with the water, divers from significant heights usually enter the water feet first.

 Impact with water

 Water resistance increases with the speed of entry, so entering the water at high-velocity induces rapid and potentially dangerous deceleration.
 In 1989 a 22 year-old, who was "...a member of the Salt Lake Country Club diving team... ...climbed up on a set of towering rocks... ...about 60 feet..."
 (18.2 metres).
-The 22 year old dove into the water to perform a back flip, but never surfaced from the water and was found several days later 120 feet under the water after suffering a broken neck from the dive due to being unaware of shallow sandy bottom.
+The 22 year old dove into the water to perform a back flip, but never surfaced from the water and was found several days later 120 feet under the water after suffering a broken neck from the dive.